 (a) A program under the Workforce Innovation andOpportunity Act of 1998 ( Public Law 105-220 ) ( 8/1998);

 (b) An employment and training program under Chapter 5101:4-3 of the Administrative Code;

 (c) A program under section 236 of the Trade Act of 1974 ( 19 U.S.C.
 2296 ) ( 1/2012); or

 (d) An employment and training program for low-income assistance groups that is operated by a state or local government where one or more of the components of such program is at least equivalent to an acceptable SNAP employment and training (E&T) program component.

 The enrollment status of a student shall begin on the first day of the school term of the institution of higher education.
 Such enrollment shall be deemed to continue through normal periods of class attendance, vacation and recess, unless the student graduates, is suspended or expelled, drops out, or does not intend to register for the next normal school term excluding summer school.

 (D) How is an ineligible student's income and resources handled?

-An individual who is subject to the requirements of paragraph (B) of this rule but who does not meet any of the criteria shall be considered ineligible to participate in the food assistance program.
+An individual who is subject to the requirements of paragraph (B) of this rule but who does not meet any of the criteria shall be considered ineligible to participate in the SNAP program.
 The income and resources of the ineligible student shall not be counted in determining eligibility or the level of benefits for the assistance group, as specified in rule 5101:4-6-15 of the Administrative Code.

 (E) Are residents of dormitories eligible?